 Please direct any procedural questions to the Bureau of Election Records at 850.245.6280.
 Any legal questions about your role as a qualifying officer may be directed to the General Counsel's Office at 850.245.6536.

-This publication is available at: http://soe.dos.state.fl.us/ http://dos.myflorida.com/elections/formspublications/
+This publication is available at soe.dos.state.fl.us.

-All other applicable Division forms and publications are available on the Division's website at:
+All other applicable forms and publications are available on the Division of Elections' website at dos.myflorida.com/elections/forms-publications.